 - All medications, vitamins or other supplements your child takes, including doses

-- What your child typically eats in a week, and how much activity he or she gets
+- What your child typically eats in a week, and how active he or she is

 - Questions to ask your doctor